Last Updated on March 11, 2022 by Grow with Bovees

 Compost Provides Some Nutrition

-Although compost enriches the soil, it is not a fertilizer.
+Although compost enriches the soil, it is not a fertilizer, it is used as a soil amendment.

 Compost breaks down over time into the basic nutrients used by plants to make food, but not in sufficient quantity and variety to make it a reliable substitute for a general, balanced fertilizer.